Low-Level and NUMA-Aware Optimization for High-Performance Quantum Simulation: System Architecture and Methodology

 \subsubsection{Loop Unrolling and Pointer Restriction}

-Aggressive loop unrolling is employed -- processing blocks of 16 iterations at a time -- to diminish the overhead of loop control and enhance instruction-level parallelism to the CPU.
-The use of the \texttt{restrict} qualifier further assists the compiler by confirming non-aliasing pointers, allowing more aggressive optimizations during vectorization.
+Aggressive loop unrolling is employed--processing blocks of 16 iterations per step--to reduce the overhead of loop control and enhance instruction-level parallelism on the CPU.
+The use of the \texttt{restrict} qualifier further assists the compiler by confirming non-aliasing pointers, enabling more aggressive vectorization and other low-level optimizations, as illustrated in Algorithm~\ref{alg:loop_unrolling}.